microsoft/WhatTheHack/XXX-IncrementalSynapsePipelines/Student/Challenge-00.md

 1. An Azure SQL database is created and configured with the AdventureWorks database

-2. A Synapse Environment is created and a SQL Dedicated Pool is created and configured
+2. A Synapse Environment including a SQL Dedicated Pool is created and configured

 3. Key Vault is setup